-Project/Paper: This is worth 100 points and will be due by Friday, November 22.
-If it is late it will have 10% deducted per day that it is late.
+Project/Paper: The paper will count as a test grade and will be due by Tuesday December 3 at the beginning of class.
+It will not be accepted late.
 The project will consist of application of a personal example to a concept in the text book.
 The description is on a separate sheet with a grading rubric that is attached.
 You can turn the paper in earlier but this is the deadline.